 Renew Your Indiana CDL

-Your Indiana CDL is valid for 4 years and you can renew it up to 1 year before it expires.
+Your Indiana CDL is valid for 4 years and you can renew it up to 2 years prior to its expiration.
 If your CDL is within that expiration date, you might want to save yourself an extra trip to the BMV in the future and go ahead and renew it now.

 Learn more at Renewing Your CDL in Indiana.